michaelbromley/angularUtils/src/directives/terminalType/README.md

 * **`start-typing`** Optionally specify an expression which, when it evaluates to `true`, will trigger the typing effect.
 Until it evaluates to `true`, the typing will not start.
 Default behaviour when this attribute is not present it to start typing immediately.

+* **`on-completion`** Optionally provide an expression or method to evaluate once the text has finished being typed.
+Useful for chaining elements together by setting a boolean value in the `on-completion` of the first element, which is then used in the `start-typing` attribute on the second.

 * **`remove-caret`** Optionally specify the delay in milliseconds after which the caret will be removed (counting from once the typing has completed).
 Defaults to 1000.